Overview and Statement of Need

 Home-Centered Care Champions

-A key strategy for meeting these objectives is to identify up to 20 Home-Centered Care Champions who are geographically dispersed across the state of Florida.
-These providers and practice professionals will serve as leaders and champions of home-based care and will receive specialized training designed to prepare them to spread awareness of HBPC within their communities and to lead local education of other providers, practice/operations staff, and the public, using HCCI resources, tools, and curriculum.
-The initial term of service will be October 1, 2020 – December 31, 2021, and a modest stipend will be provided to each Home-Centered Care Champion.
-In addition, Champions will be enrolled at no charge in HCCI’s four-day Virtual Boot Camp in Home-Based Primary Care (HBPC), including Essential Elements of HBPC (November 19-20, 2020) and Advanced Applications of HBPC (December 3-4, 2020).
+A key strategy for meeting these objectives was to identify a cohort of Home-Centered Care Champions who are geographically dispersed across the state of Florida.
+These providers and practice professionals have been prepared to serve as leaders and champions of home-based care through specialized training designed to prepare them to spread awareness of HBPC within their communities and to lead local education of other providers, practice/operations staff, and the public, using HCCI resources, tools, and curriculum.

 - The Older Population: 2010.
 In: U.S. Census Bureau, ed.
 Washington, D.C.2011.